wmbusmeters/wmbusmeters/README.md

 # Run using config files

-If you cannot install as a daemon, then you can also start
+If you cannot install as a daemon, then you can also start wmbusmeters in your terminal using the config files in `/etc/wmbusmeters`.

 ```shell
 wmbusmeters --useconfig=/